-Are you getting ready for vacation?
+Are you getting ready for a vacation?
 Would you like to know what natural alternatives to use to protect against UV damage?
-If so, continue reading this article, which lists the best non-toxic, natural oils that can be used as sunscreen.
+If so, continue reading this article, which lists the best non-toxic, natural oils that can be used as a sunscreen.

 The most effective oils with natural sunscreen

 We need to point out that even if you rub on sunscreen or homemade oils, ultraviolet rays can be very harmful.
 So, make sure you do the following as well: